enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 There are additional things we could add (and we will in the next section), but if these were the requirements of a greenfield project this could be released as is for testing and feedback.
 We believe this should be recommended best practice, and we think that it is by far the fastest way to get a working app.

 ## Progressive Enhancement
 Progressive enhancement means starting with HTML and CSS to build a working app and then incrementally improve it with a little JavaScript if necessary.
 This is an incremental additive approach and it should not require building your app twice.
-As previously mentioned we have a fully functional app that meets all our reqirements.
+As previously mentioned we have a fully functional app that meets all our requirements.
 What could we add with PE?
 The biggest thing that could be improved is allowing for updates to the todo list without a full page reload.